Inklingo

 NounA2General

-Use 'medio' when referring to a method, way, or instrument used to achieve something, often related to transport or communication.
+Use 'medio' when referring to a general method, way, or instrument for achieving something, especially for transport or communication.

 A friendly, colorful cartoon train traveling along tracks, representing a 'means of transport'.